longkai/essays/articles/2016/get-started-with-raspberry-pi-3/README.md

 Download your favorite OS from [raspberrypi.org][os](I chose *Raspbian* since it's official supported).
 Plugin card reader to your computer then writing the image to SD card with this [guide][installation guide].
 After completion, insert it into Pi, then booting Pi with the usb cable.

 ## Network Settings
-It bootstrapped, We need to login into the system. **Note, the network IS NOT a must**.
+It bootstrapped, now we need to login into the system. **Note, the network IS NOT a must**.
 You can connect other cables to your monitor, like HDMI, USB-to-Serial, etc. However, I find the network easy for me to go.

-Figuring out the Pi's IP address with your router, then ssh login into as `ssh pi@your-pi-ip`, the default password is `raspberry`.
+Figuring out the Pi's IP address with your router, then login into via `ssh pi@your-pi-ip`, the default password is `raspberry`.

 Edit `/etc/network/interfaces` with your favorite editor.